lessfish/leetcode/README.md

-# leetcode
+# :pencil2: Leetcode Solutions with JavaScript

-:pencil2: LeetCode solutions with JavaScript (up-to-date)
+**Mar 31.
+2016: I decide to add solutions with simple descriptions to each problem I have solved, to practise my writing English, as well as recording something.**

-**I decide to add solutions with simple descriptions to each problem I solved since Mar 31.
-2016**
+If you give me a star, I'll be quite thankful!

 (Notes: :blue_book: means you need to buy a book from Leetcode)